tomtitchener/RealSimpleMusic/README.md

 ### TBD:

-#### Bugs

-* Midi synthesis of fractional dynamics starts crescendo, never renders decrescendo when the fractional dynamic is crescendo up, decrescendo down.
-* Midi synthesis of fractional dynamics collapses a series of discrete dynamics into simultaneous dynamic events.

-#### Unfinished Business

-* Fractional Pan.
-* Set key signature per voice for score examples.

 #### Cleanup:

 * Switch from Set to List for Note, IndexedNote, MidiNote.
 * Validate rhythm denominator is power of 2 or hide type and add constructor that does validation.

-#### Tests:

-* Fractional dynamics behave.
-Needs new test example as longest Canon notes are still too short.
-* Pan changes render in midi.
-Canon examples, by inspection with GarageBand.

 #### Features

+* Fractional Pan.
+* Set key signature per voice for score examples.
 * Multi-note instruments, e.g. piano, marimaba, vibes, etc. Music types need for any Note to also be a Chord of multiple simultaneous Notes of equal duration.
 Ugh, that's not strictly true.
 With